gregsgit/glos/README.md

 Some description of GLOS is in the paper <a href="ref-dyn-patterns.pdf">ref-dyn-patterns</a>.

-Also, slides in <ahref="proglangsandsofteng.pdf">proglangsandsofteng</a> work through some examples using GLOS.
+Also, slides in <a href="proglangsandsofteng.pdf">proglangsandsofteng</a> work through some examples using GLOS.